 ACSG 594: Internship (varies)

-Prerequisite: admission to the program
+*Prerequisite: Admission to the program

-Student's will work for a semester in an agreed upon career position.
+Students will work for a semester in an agreed upon career position.
 The employer will be expected to put a letter on file with the program advisor documenting the proposed professional contribution the student is making to the organization.
 The employer must supply an evaluation at the end of the internship period.
 Pass/fail grade option only.

-ACSG 597: Graduate Capstone Proposal (0)
+ACSG 599: Graduate Capstone Course (3)

-Prerequisite: admission to the program
+*Prerequisite: Admission to the program and department approval

 This course covers the formal development of a proposal and written contract for a thesis, project, independent/directed study, or internship.
 The proposal must be for an intensive individualized study related to a topic in the field.
 Study goals are outlined, reviewed and agreed upon by the student and faculty.
-The proposal must be submitted to the program director within 10 weeks from the first day of classes.
-A proposal outline is available from the department.
-Course may be repeated as a prerequisite for ACSG 599.
-Pass/fail grade option only.
+The student must submit and present a final thesis or culmination report for final evaluation and approval by the department.